Purdue-CSUSB/CS-190-F2016/labs/lab5/README.md

 As we can see from the output above, the capitalized version isn't capitalized in the way we want.
 Let's figure out what's wrong.

-Use either the DrJava debugger or jdb to find and fix the bugs.
+Use either the IntelliJ debugger or jdb to find and fix the bugs.
 If you want, you may use another IDE of your choice.
 We recommend you mix it up to get familiar with various debugging methods.

 ### `capitalize()` ###